2022 Annual Quality Congress

-Previous AAP/VON Scholars are not eligible to apply for the award; however, they are welcome and encouraged to attend the pre-conference and Annual Quality Congress and submit a poster for the Improvement Science Expo.
+Previous AAP/VON Scholars are not eligible to apply for the award; however, they are welcome and encouraged to attend the Annual Quality Congress and display a poster at the Poster Expo.

 - Develop a one page (maximum) personal statement indicating your interest in quality improvement, long-term aspirations in this field, as well as why/how attending the VON Annual Quality Congress would be important to advance your training and career goals.